utahnu/obs_dev/hist221/08 Building the Liberal World Order, Start of the Cold War.md

 ## Truman Doctrine (1947)

-The United States will provide financial and military support to any democracy in the world that is threatened by Soviet aggression
+==The United States will provide financial and military support to any democracy in the world that is threatened by Soviet aggression==

 ## The Marshall Plan (1948)